govuk-one-login/olse-receiver-accelerator/docs/lambda-solution.md

 ## Auth

-The authentication works by implementing the client credentials flow.
+In this example authentication follows the client credentials flow.
 The authentication mechanism uses AWS API Gateway with AWS Cognito to authenticate the request.

 ## Payload Validation